Thinking About Moving, But Not Sure Where to Go? Here’s How to Decide

 Kenya Thomas, a 40-year-old marketing manager, moved from New York City to Buffalo in 2020.
 Initially, the move was temporary — the idea was to be closer to family, who would be able to help with childcare for her son.
 Soon, it became clear that a permanent move might work best for everyone.

-“As horrific as the pandemic has been, it has also created opportunities for people like me to explore relocation opportunities and make career advancements,” Thomas says.
-“I’m currently paying NYC basement apartment rent for a 3-bedroom luxury apartment in Buffalo while maintaining an NYC marketing professional income and my son is enjoying the closeness to his family.”
+“As horrific as the pandemic has been, it has also created opportunities for people like me to explore relocation opportunities and make career advancements,” Thomas said.
+“I’m currently paying NYC basement apartment rent for a 3-bedroom luxury apartment in Buffalo while maintaining an NYC marketing professional income, and my son is enjoying the closeness to his family.”

-Before making the decision to stay in Buffalo permanently, Thomas says she asked herself a few important questions.
+Before making the decision to stay in Buffalo permanently, Thomas asked herself a few important questions.

 - Am I mentally ready to make this move?